Does kinesio tape really help for calf strain?

 If you aim to fully recover from a calf strain, your calf muscle must heal and strengthen.
 Taping alone cannot help you achieve this.

 A reliable and proven way to help you heal and recover is by following a well-structured and progressive calf strengthening and rehabilitation program that aligns with your phase of healing.

 It's crucial to understand that tape will not protect you from re-injury if you start running again before you've built adequate strength in your calf muscles.

-At Exakt Health, we are all about getting people back on their feet after an injury as quickly as possible using the most up-to-date research-backed information.
-We don’t want you to face setbacks in your recovery because we know how this can affect your life.
+At Exakt Health, we are all about getting people back on their feet after an injury as quickly as possible using the most up-to-date research-backed treatment and advice.
+We don't want you to face setbacks in your recovery because we know how this can affect your life.